M16Nebula/Balancing-software-and-training-requirements-for-information-security/README.md

 The research is published in Computers & Security.
 Please check here for more informations: 🟢**TODO**🟢

-The repository consists of the following files:
+The repository consists of the following file/folder:

+### Readme file
+Info. about the repository.

+### "Material" folder 📁

+Here you can find the following:

 - **Informed_consent.pdf** -> informations to the participants in the experiment.
 - **Scenario.pdf** -> the scenario in which participants made their decisions.
 - **data_c_en.pdf** -> data received by the control group.